THE INSTITUTE OF MATHEMATICS

 Ignacio Cirac (Max-Planck-Institut fur Quantenoptik) and

-Frank Verstraete (Universitat Wien).
+Frank Verstraete (Universitat Wien)

 10.30 - 11.00 Coffee break

-11.00 - 11.30 The complexity of poly-gapped local Hamiltonians: Extending Valiant-Vazirani Theorem to the Probabilistic and Quantum Settings
+11.00 – 11.30 The complexity of poly-gapped local Hamiltonians: Extending

 Fernando G.S.L.
 Brandao (IMS, Imperial College London),